 Israel-Jordan Peace Treaty.
 Signed on October 26, 1994.
-An international boundary will be delimited within 9 months with reference to that of the former British Mandate.
+An international boundary will be delimited within 9 months.
 Each party will refrain from threats or use of force against the other and from joining alliances hostile to the other and will remove restrictions from normal economic relations and terminate economic boycotts.
 Problems of displaced persons (from 1967) will be resolved in a committee with Egypt and the Palestinians and of refugees (from 1948) in the multilateral framework.
 Israel respects Jordan's role in the mosques in Jerusalem and will give it high priority in permanent status negotiations.
 Unrevealed annexes reportedly called for Jordan to lease one sq. mi. to Israelis for a renewable 25-year period and for Israel to provide Yarmuk River water and desalinized water to Jordan; dams will be built on the Yarmuk and Jordan Rivers to yield more water.